 Pigment protects the skin from UVA/UVB rays to some extent, and because those of us with albinism have little to no pigment, we can burn very quickly in the sun.
 I was absolutely slathered in sunscreen as a child, and I still use it quite liberally today as an adult.

 Do I recommend a specific sunscreen?
 I get this question a lot.
 No, I do not recommend a specific brand or style.
 I recommend you use whatever sunscreen you prefer.
-I do recommend 50 spf, but anything above that is going to cost you unnecessarily.
+I do recommend 50 spf, but anything above that is going to cost you unnecessarily for very little benefit.

 Below are my tips for sunscreen application: